yegor256/kdpcover/README.md

 This LaTeX class I use to format covers for [my books](https://www.yegor256.com/books.html), which I sell [on Amazon](https://www.amazon.com/Yegor-Bugayenko/e/B01AM1QMDK).
-The problem this class solves is the necessity to change the size of the cover PDF according to the number of pages in the book --- the bigger the book, the larger should be the cover.
-The provided class makes necessary calculations on the fly, using the `qpdf` took from GhostScript.
-Obviously, you need to have it installed and available for excecution.
-Also, you must run `pdflatex` with the `--shell-escape` option, in order to enable the execution of `qpdf` in the background.
+The problem this class solves is [the necessity](https://kdp.amazon.com/en_US/help/topic/G201953020) to change the size of the cover PDF respectfully to the number of pages in the book --- the bigger the book, the larger must be the cover.
+The provided class makes necessary calculations on-fly, using the `qpdf` took from GhostScript.
+Obviously, you need to have it installed.
+Also, you must run `pdflatex` with the `--shell-escape` option, in order to allow LaTeX to run `qpdf`.

 First, [install it](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages)
 from [CTAN](https://ctan.org/pkg/kdpcover)